2bt/fakesid/docs/readme.md

 Fake SID combines multiple waveforms by binary AND-ing them.
 Note that the SID chip is not emulated correctly in this regard.
 The next three buttons stand for **ring modulation**, **hardsync**, and **gate**.
-The next button specifies the pulse width command, which can be toggled between:
+The next button specifies the pulse width command, together with a slider for the command parameter.
+The command button can be toggled between:

 Command | Effect
 -|-
 **`=`** | Set the pulse width to the specified value.
 **`+`** | Increase the pulse width by the specified amount.
-The slider on the right sets the command parameter.

 Note that only the pulse wave is affected by the pulse width.